aimeerivers/aimeerivers.github.io/_posts/2021-08-15-building-a-raspberry-pi-dashboard.md

 ![Low voltage lightning bolt warning](/assets/images/piboard/low-voltage-lightning-bolt.jpeg)

-In my experience, the risk of corruption is very small, and in the worst case scenario I would just reinstall Raspberry Pi OS and follow this tutorial again.
-I like the Raspberry Pi being powered by the television because it can be turned on and off just with a TV remote.
-So I choose to disable the warnings.
+In my experience, the risk of corruption is very small, and in the worst case scenario i would just reinstall Raspberry Pi OS and follow this tutorial again. i like the Raspberry Pi being powered by the television because it can be turned on and off just with a TV remote.
+So i choose to disable the warnings.

 If you want to do this, it's time to start editing a file on the Raspberry Pi.
 From your SSH terminal (or the terminal program on the Raspberry Pi itself) type: